 Expedition Dispatches From Around The Globe!

 Posts for every team can be found under the drop-down menus at the right of this page.
 We have organized our expeditions into Denali, International and Mount Everest categories, with further organization by their Team Meeting Date.
+We try to post from each team on each day, but this is not always possible, due to communication challenges in mountainous regions, so keep in mind that “No News Is Good News!”

 Well, another successful Everest season is over!